vampjaz/razer_blade_stealth_hackintosh/README.md

 Conclusion?
 ---

 Its a pretty good laptop, one might almost mistake it for a dark Macbook.
 I'm quite satisfied with it.
-If you want help you can probably find me on the Hackintosh discord: https://discord.gg/uvWNGKV - `@jaz#8577`.
+You can probably find me on the Hackintosh discord: https://discord.gg/uvWNGKV - `@jaz#8192`.

 License
 -----